It might not feel very spring-like at the moment thanks to the horrendous weather, but I’m hoping for sunshine around the corner.

 Two-fifths us continue to pay for subscriptions we don’t use worth £21 a month, according to research by Topcashback.co.uk.

-Spring is a good time to take a fresh and thorough look at your bank statements, highlighting any direct debits leaving your account you’re unaware of, or subscriptions you no longer require.
+Now is a good time to take a fresh and thorough look at your bank statements, highlighting any direct debits leaving your account you’re unaware of, or subscriptions you no longer require.
 This could be anything from gym memberships to magazine subscriptions.
 By cleaning up the unwanted subscriptions, no matter how small, you could save yourself money and see your funds looking much healthier as a result.

 4 Haggle on home entertainment